larryisthere/larryisthere.github.io/dawnary-privacy-en.md

 ## Information Collection and Use

+### Data Processor Information

+**Data Processor:**
+- **Developer Name:** larryisthere
+- **Contact:** larryisthere@gmail.com
+- **App Identifier:** com.larryisthere.diary

 ### Information We Collect

 **Locally Stored Data:**
 - Diary content you create (including text and images)
 - Creation and editing timestamps of diary entries
 - Application usage preferences
-- Location Information (Optional): If you enable location recording, we record the city name where you create diary entries (city-level only, we do not record precise location)
+- **Location Information (Sensitive Personal Information, Optional):** If you enable location recording, we record the city name where you create diary entries (city-level only, we do not record precise location).
+Location information is considered sensitive personal information.
+We only collect it with your explicit consent and use it solely to display city names in diary entries to enhance context.

 ### Information We Do Not Collect